Abhay-a12/Simple-Calculator-Python-/README.md

 # Simple-Calculator-Python-
-This a very basic simple calculator created in Python
+This a very basic calculator created in Python